Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

-Note that if a sequence contains any negative depth tokens, it cannot be properly nested, as it fails the \balanced{} criterion (Equation~\ref{eq:nested}).
-An \matched{} sequence is also \balanced{} if and only if it contains no negative-depth tokens, so \textit{all} examples in the OOD set---composed of \matched{}, but not \balanced{}), sequences---must have at least one negative depth index.
-Intuitively, then, attention patterns which track position depth can signal that a model is behaving hierarchically, closer to \balanced{}.
+We identify attention patterns that encode an input's hierarchical structure.
+These patterns attend to a token at position $j$ depending on if it violates Equation \ref{eq:nested}, i.e., if $o(j) < c(j)$.
+If a sequence contains any such \textbf{violation token}, the sequence is not \balanced{}.
+In particular, \textit{all} examples in the OOD set---\matched{}, but not \balanced{}---must have at least one violation token.
+Intuitively, attention patterns which track these violations can signal that a model is closer to \balanced{}.

-There are two ways for an attention output to \textbf{track depth} on a given sequence: a head can preferentially attend either to negative or to non-negative depth tokens.
-Given an input $s$, we say: \begin{itemize} \item An attention head favors \emph{negative depth tokens} on input $s$ if there exists threshold $t > 0$ such that:
+There are two ways for an attention output to \textbf{track violations} on a given sequence: a head can preferentially attend either to violation or to non-violation tokens.
+For input $s$, \begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt, itemsep=2pt, partopsep=0pt] \item An attention head favors \emph{violation tokens} on $s$ if there exists threshold $t > 0$ such that:

-\item An attention head favors \emph{non-negative depth tokens} on input $s$ if the conditions are reversed, i.e., there exists $t > 0$ such that:
+\item An attention head favors \emph{non-violation tokens} on $s$ otherwise, i.e., there exists $t > 0$ such that: